Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 A Graph Style Sheet should pop up.
 Drag the file “belmontstyle.grass” from your input files folder onto the button “Drop a grass file here to import.”
 Release your mouse when the file is hovering above the button.
 This step is not required, but is recommended to improve ease of interpreting the model results once the simulation is run.
 It will restyle all graphs built in this database to have red link canals and blue rivers, with river mouths larger than other nodes.

-#Run a basic simulation with all link canals set to “off”
+#4.
+Run a basic simulation with all link canals set to “off”

 ##If Neo4J is not already running, start Neo4J (in Windows, from the start menu) and click “start”: